AdobeDocs/workfront.en/help/manage-work/projects/project-finances/override-role-billing-rates-and-calculate-project-revenue.md

 A job role can have a billing rate associated with it in the following ways:

 <ul>
- <li>As a <span>Workfront administrator</span>, you can define the system-level billing rate associated with a job role when you are creating that job role.<br>For more information about creating job roles, see <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md" class="MCXref xref">Create and manage job roles</a>.</li>
+ <li>As a Workfront administrator, you can define the system-level billing rate associated with a job role when you are creating that job role.<br>For more information about creating job roles, see <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md" class="MCXref xref">Create and manage job roles</a>.</li>
- <li>As a <span>Workfront administrator</span>, you can define the company-level billing rate for the same job role when you create a company.<br>When <span>Workfront</span> calculates revenue for the projects associated with this company, the company billing rate is used when the role is assigned to tasks, instead of the system-level billing rate for this job role.<br>Job role rates changed at the company level will impact all projects associated with that company.<br><note type="note">
+ <li>As a Workfront administrator, you can define the company-level billing rate for the same job role when you create a company.<br>When Workfront calculates revenue for the projects associated with this company, the company billing rate is used when the role is assigned to tasks, instead of the system-level billing rate for this job role.<br>Job role rates changed at the company level will impact all projects associated with that company.<br><note type="note">
     If you need to update the Company billing rate, the rate on the project will not update automatically.
 You must remove the Company from the project, update the rate for the Company, then re-attach the Company to the project, before the new Company rate takes effect on the project.
 For instructions on attaching a Company to a project, see
    <a href="../../../manage-work/projects/manage-projects/edit-projects.md" class="MCXref xref">Edit projects</a>.
   </note>For more information about creating job role billing rates specific to a company, see <a href="../../../administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md" class="MCXref xref">Create and edit companies</a>. </li>
- <li>As a <span>Workfront administrator</span>, you can enable an option when editing a project to apply changes to company-level billing rates to the project when users manually recalculate project finances.<br>For more information, see <a href="../../../manage-work/projects/project-finances/override-project-level-with-company-level-billing-rates.md" class="MCXref xref">Override Project-Level Billing Rates with Company-Level Billing Rates</a>.</li>
+ <li>As a Workfront administrator, you can enable an option when editing a project to apply changes to company-level billing rates to the project when users manually recalculate project finances.<br>For more information, see <a href="../../../manage-work/projects/project-finances/override-project-level-with-company-level-billing-rates.md" class="MCXref xref">Override Project-Level Billing Rates with Company-Level Billing Rates</a>.</li>
  <li> <p>As a project manager, you can define the billing rate for the same job role at the project level.<br>Job role rates changed on the project will only impact that project. </p> <p>For information about overriding role rates for the project, see <a href="../../../manage-work/projects/project-finances/override-job-role-billing-rates-at-the-project-level.md" class="MCXref xref">Override Job Role Billing Rates at the project level</a>. </p> </li>
 </ul>

 >[!IMPORTANT]
 >
->If a job role is associated with a billing rate at the system level, the Company level, and the project level, `Workfront` calculates the revenue of the tasks using the billing rate of the job role at the project level, when it uses the job role rates.
+>If a job role is associated with a billing rate at the system level, the Company level, and the project level, Workfront calculates the revenue of the tasks using the billing rate of the job role at the project level, when it uses the job role rates.
 The revenue from all the tasks rolls up to the revenue of the project.

 ## Override Job Role Billing Rates at the project level

 As a project manager, you can specify what the billing rate is for a job role on a specific project.
-This project-level billing rate overrides the billing rate at the system level for this job role. `Workfront` uses the project-level billing rate of the job role to calculate revenue, instead of using the system-level billing rate.
+This project-level billing rate overrides the billing rate at the system level for this job role.
+Workfront uses the project-level billing rate of the job role to calculate revenue, instead of using the system-level billing rate.

 For more information about which job role is used to calculate revenue on the project, see the "Understanding Revenue Calculations for Tasks Based on User and Role Assignments" section in [Overview of Billing and Revenue](../../../manage-work/projects/project-finances/billing-and-revenue-overview.md).